mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Instruction set architectures

-An \ac{ISA} is a contract between hardware and software on how binary code should be run a given computer.
-In the early days, every new computer system were created with a new \ac{ISA}, meaning programs had to be custom-written for each specific machine.
+An \ac{ISA} is a contract between hardware and software on how binary code should be run on a given computer.
+In the early days, every new computer system was created with a new \ac{ISA}, meaning programs had to be custom-written for each specific machine.
 IBM and their System/360 series, introduced in 1964, were the first to use the \ac{ISA} as an abstraction layer between hardware and software.
 This new approach meant that despite having different internal architectures, all System/360 computers could run the same programs as they shared a common \ac{ISA}.
 The commercial success of this approach set an industry standard that continues to define modern computing, where hardware manufacturers can implement already established \acp{ISA}, ensuring cross generational program compatibility.

 In addition to defining an instruction set, the \ac{ISA} gives a complete specification about how software interfaces with hardware, including how instructions can be combined, memory organization and addressing, supported data types, memory consistency models, and interrupt handling.
 Examples of well‐known \ac{ISA} families are x86, ARM, and RISC-V. Compilers can typically target multiple \acp{ISA}, allowing the same high‐level source code to be executed on different architectures through appropriate translation to the target instruction set.